margaretacrivat/BudgetTracking_PJ/README.md

 ![Budget Tracking Homepage](static/assets/img/budget_tracking_homepage.jpg)

 ## About:
 I have developed a client-facing web application using Django framework.
-This web application is designed to help users manage both personal budget and project-associated budget, all centralized within a single virtual environment.
+This web app is designed to help users manage both personal budget and project-associated budget, all centralized within a single virtual environment.
 The goal is to provide users with a comprehensive tool to track their expenses, set budget limits, and analyze their financial data.